Priyanka Shah

-Priyanka Shah (born 1984) is an Indian former netball player, actress and beauty pageant titleholder.
+Priyanka Shah is an Indian former netball player, actress and beauty pageant titleholder.
 She is the winner of Miss Tourism India 2007 and a finalist in Femina Miss India 2007.
 She is also the winner of Get Gorgeous 2005.

 Early life and career

 Shah's parents are Maharashtrian and Gujarati.
 Shah is an Engineering graduate from MIT College Pune.
-She is also a former captain of the India national netball team.

-In pageantry she won the Miss Tourism India title in 2007.
+Shah made her netball debut at the Asian Youth Championship in Malaysia in 2002.
+She is also the former captain of the India national netball team.
+She captained the national team at the 2005 Asian Netball Championships.